yashsriram/computer-vision-homeworks/README.md

 # image-epipolar-geometry

 ## description
-- Calculating disparity (and thus depth of the scene) using two (stereo) images of a scene.
+- Calculating disparity (and thus depth of the scene) using two images of a scene.
 - Sort of what eyes do all the time.

 ## roadmap